rmzs0711/gsoc2022-proposal-haskell/README.md

 [Token types and modifiers from VScode docs](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#standard-token-types-and-modifiers).
 It seems we have no problems with, for example, `class` or `method` token types, so we can implement highlighting for them correctly.
 But with the `data constructor` and `type constructor`, we haven't a suitable variant.
 We have an option to add a new token type, but this solution is contradicting of main LSP idea because we will add some work to the client to handle new tokens.

-## Change annotation ##
+### Change annotation ###

-I need to explore existing code edit features in order to formulate more accurate tasks.
-But now I have one abstract idea.

 Maybe we will need to think about general annotations format rules to make it more understandable.

+Again, it would be good to see what other people are doing - **michaelpj** hasn't been able to find any other server implementation that uses change annotations, so maybe other servers have some unexpected problems with this feature.

 ## **Solution** ##

-***
 In this part, I will share my thoughts about a solution.

-## Semantic highlight ##
+### Semantic highlight ###

 **michaelpj**  suggested, that we will want to add the new functionality as a plugin, which may require tweaking the plugin infrastructure slightly, but that should be okay.

 In the problem of the token types, it seems that super economy on adding a new type is unnecessary, but the decision to create new types will add some extra routinely in `LSP`.
 Also I figured out that Kotlin and OCaml already have semantic syntax highlighting support, Scala has the same GSoC idea for the summer of 2022.
 So I think it will be a good idea to ask some questions to other contributors and investigate other solutions for other functional programming languages

-## Change annotation ##
+### Change annotation ###

-If I understand correctly, we don't need a new plugin or something like that, we need to add a functionality in existing plugins, that will add `change annotations` info in requests
+We don't need a new plugin or something like that, we need to add a functionality in existing plugins, that will add `change annotations` info in requests

 Maybe is a good idea to investigate existing plugins, that provide code edits, in order to generalize `change annotations` logic.
 As I see, this logics implementation can be not necessarily as a plugin, but as a library with useful functions.

 ## **Tentative plan** ##

-***

 ### May ###